earmingol/Personal-Collection/README.md

 # Personal-Collection
-Codes to test different algorithms
+Codes to implement and test different algorithms